Rachel Baiman – Cycles | Signature Sounds Recordings

 Ally Forsyth – The Longest Night | Self Release

 For The Longest Night, his debut four song EP, Ally Forsyth tackles all the instruments himself, with multi-layered vocals, a showcase for what this young musician is capable of.
 An alumni of the Royal Conservatoire of Scotland and the National Centre of Excellence in Traditional Music, Ally is no stranger to music and has worked both in the studio and on stage with other notable musicians.
 Two of the songs here are self-penned, the title song and the instrumental “Stewarton Road”, though the EP also includes a cover of Nickel Creek’s “The Rest of My Life”, from the pens of Chris Thile, Sara Watkins and Sean Watkins, and also the Bon Ivor song “AUATC”.
 Recorded, mixed and mastered by Skerryvore’s Scott Wood at his Oak Ridge Studios, The Longest Night shows much promise.

-The Longest Night is included on this week’s Vaults radio show.
+The Longest Night is included on this week’s Northern Sky Vaults Radio Show.

 Lady Nade – You’re My Number One | Self Release